Rolfing® Press Coverage, Articles, and Research

 - ”Deep Impact” by Linda Knittel.
 Published in Yoga Journal, July/August 2002.
 Detailed discussion of how yoga and Rolfing support each other.
 PDF.

-Babies” by Ray Bishop, Certified Advanced
+- "Spiraling Babies” by Ray Bishop, Certified Advanced Rolfer, on Rolfing for children.
+PDF.

 - Ida P. Rolf Library of Structural Integration: Articles for clients and Rolfers.